Some Women Believe Plastic Surgery can Help them Compete Better in the Workplace

 Conveniently located to serve the areas of Maryland, Virginia and Washington, D.C.

-Cosmetic Surgery Associates, with offices in McLean, VA and Bethseda, MD, is a premier practice providing plastic surgery in Virginia and Maryland.
+Cosmetic Surgery Associates, with offices in McLean, VA, and Bethseda, MD, is a premier practice providing plastic surgery in Virginia and Maryland.
 Dr. Franklin Richards and Dr. Dean Jabs head the practice that specializes in a range of procedures involving advanced reconstructive and cosmetic surgery in Maryland and Virginia.
-Both doctors are award-winning, board certified plastic surgeons, having extensive surgical experience of more than forty years between them.
+Both doctors are award-winning, board-certified plastic surgeons, having extensive surgical experience of more than forty years between them.

-While the majority of patients at Cosmetic Surgery Associates in McLean, VA and Bethseda, MD are keen to receive treatments to improve their physical appearance and personality, there is a growing section of women patients who choose plastic surgery in Maryland and other places just to ensure that they can stay competitive at the workplace.
+While the majority of patients at Cosmetic Surgery Associates in McLean, VA, and Bethseda, MD are keen to receive treatments to improve their physical appearance and personality, there is a growing section of women patients who choose plastic surgery in Maryland and other places just to ensure that they can stay competitive at the workplace.
 This interesting phenomenon has been reported several times in leading publications and television programs, along with interviews of working women who insist that an improved physical appearance can help them in their careers.

 Is there a connection between looks and career success?

-It is difficult to say with authority that there is a definitive connection between how a woman looks and how competitive she is at the workplace.
-Employers are largely against all forms of unfair discrimination at the workplace, including any discrimination on the basis of an employee’s age or appearance.
+It is difficult to say with authority that there is a definitive connection between how a woman looks and how competitive she is in the workplace.
+Employers are largely against all forms of unfair discrimination at the workplace, including discrimination on the basis of an employee’s age or appearance.
 However, a number of women employees still have a perception that looking old or tired can be detrimental to their career growth and long-term success at the workplace.
 Women who choose cosmetic surgery in Virginia and other places, solely motivated by a desire to improve their competitiveness at their jobs, are usually not keen to achieve very dramatic physical makeovers.

 Their goal is to look vibrant and energetic rather than enhance their physical features to make them look more attractive.
-Many such women, in fact, do not wish to look much younger than they are really are.
+Many such women, in fact, do not wish to look much younger than they really are.
 All they want is to delay the rapid progression of the signs of aging, and somehow freeze their existing appearance for a few more years.
 They believe that if they look too old or tired, they may gradually lose out in terms of career opportunities and challenging job assignments to their younger counterparts.